 - 7) Press "TEMP ▲▼ " button and select the hose length.
 Beep sound indicate that the setting of the remote controller accords or disaccord with the unit.

+- accord with the unit.

-- accord: a long beep
+accord: a long beep

 - disaccord: a short beep

 If you set the wrong humidifying hose length, press "CANCEL" button.
 The display returns to step 4).
 Reset the hose length.